thaerkh/vim-workspace/README.md

 vim-workspace
 =========
-A simple workspace management plugin that tracks files in your session, their undo history, autosaves, and keeps your code clean of leading spaces.
+A simple persistent workspace management plugin that tracks files in your session, their undo history, autosaves, and keeps your code clean of leading spaces.

 ![img](https://raw.githubusercontent.com/thaerkh/vim-workspace/master/wiki/screenshots/demo.gif)